UranusBytes/hhc-help/README.md

 # The More You Know
 #### This is my first Holiday Hack Challenge.
 Where do I start?
+  - There's a great video create by Concierge Andy here - https://www.youtube.com/watch?v=THeHVLvJXO8
+  - Join the Discord server to connect with others working their way through the challenges - https://discord.gg/Wbmx92rWW3
+#### I never want this to end!
-  - Did you know that multiple previous years are __still__ available? https://holidayhackchallenge.com/past-challenges/
+  - Did you know that multiple previous years of HHC challenges are __still__ available? https://holidayhackchallenge.com/past-challenges/